 Getting into a car accident is an already stressful situation, but learning the at fault motorist is uninsured can only make the situation worse.
 Instead of the at fault motorists insurance policy paying for your medical, vehicle, and replacement car expenses, the responsibility falls on, you, the victim.
 It happens more often than people think, in fact 1 in 7 at fault motorists in a collision were uninsured.

-In 2013 there were 250 million licensed motorists in the United States, and 16.1 percent of those motorists were uninsured.
+In 2013 there were 250 million licensed motorists in the United States (not counting millions of unlicensed drivers on the road).
+16.1 percent of those motorists were uninsured.
 It is essential to be prepared for uninsured motorists before a car accident happens.

 Steps to Take If You Are in an Accident with an Uninsured Motorist

 If you were hit by an uninsured motorist, it is important to remember these simple steps.